Applications for the 2020-2021 school year now being accepted for grades 10 and below.

 - Latest report card and achievement test scores

-- Copy of passport (color), birth certificate, and immunization record
+- Copy of passport information page (color) and birth certificate

 - Immunization Records (required by the State of California)